mkunesch/tensoralgebra/README.md

 The main features of tensoralgebra are:
 * Operations involving tensors are evaluated lazily to avoid unnecessary temporary tensors and repeated loops.
-Evaluation takes place only once the final expression is known and is done component by component in row-major order.
+Evaluation is done component by component in row-major order once the final expression is known.
 * The most important tensor operations are included; e.g. trace, dot, outer product, raising/lowering indices, ...
 * C-style indices (such as `tensor[i][j]`) can be used without a performance penalty.
-There is no need for a special syntax.
 * Size and rank are both fixed at compile time.
-This makes the code faster for small values of `size*rank` and makes it possible to overload based on the rank or size of a tensor and to check the compatibility of two tensors at compile time.
+This makes the code faster for small values of `size*rank`, makes it possible to overload based on rank or size, and to check the compatibility of two tensors at compile time.
 * While functions for lowering and raising indices are implemented, tensoralgebra does not check the index type (e.g. it does not differentiate between a vector and a covector).
-In my opinion, it is much easier and clearer to do this by hand explicitly.
+In my opinion, it is much easier to do this by hand.
 * The implementation is optimised for small sizes (i.e. for a 4-vector or a 4x4 matrix, not for a vector with 100,000 components).
 * Storing and passing around unevaluated expressions of several terms is allowed and should not